dkwgit/IntroToDevopsInAWS/README.md

 ## Working in CloudFormation

-See Notes for two helpful extensions
+See Notes for two helpful extensions.

-If you have CloudFormation extension, you can do `Control-Shift-P` for command palette in VSC and then type CloudFormation, you should see a command named "AWS: Create New CloudFormation Template"
+If you have installed recommend extensions, you can do `Control-Shift-P` for command palette in VSC and then type CloudFormation, you should see a command named "AWS: Create New CloudFormation Template".
 This gives you a barebones starting layout.
 Save that file with the following contens, as, for example, SampleCloudFormationTemplate.yaml.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'